spadgos/regex-combiner/README.md

 ### Caveats

 - No flags!
 Combining case-sensitive and case-insensitive regexes is ... difficult, so all flags are **ignored**.
+- No back-references in the input regexes.
+Things like `/(['"])foo\1/` are just not going to work.
-- The output regex is pretty much only going to be useful for `.test()`.
+- The resulting regex is pretty much only going to be useful for `.test()`.
 Trying to get something meaningful from the groups is not going to be fun.

 ### Licence